 Use a large knife or spade for cutting turf around trees, beds and edging.

-After you have installed all of your turf, use a roller to smooth out any footprints etc. This will also remove any air pockets and ensure the turf makes good contact with the soil.
+After you have installed all of your turf, once again use the roller to smooth out any footprints etc. This will also remove any air pockets and ensure the turf makes good contact with the soil.

 Give the whole area a good soaking with about 25 mm for the first watering.
 Watering should be undertaken within an hour of installation or as sooner if the turf is suffering from signs of heat stress.

-Subsequent rolling can be undertaken post watering to remove any further undulations.
+Subsequent rolling can be undertaken post watering to remove any further minor undulations or bumps.
 Be sure not to use a roller if the soil is too wet e.g. footprints can be seen in the turfgrass.

 Although the grass will accept light traffic at this stage, it should not be brought into full service until firmly rooted and the mats have grown together.
 This usually takes around 10 to 14 days depending on the species of turfgrass and time of year.
 Rooting can be easily checked by lifting a corner of one of the turf slabs or rolls.